 Get enough Zzz’s

 Many of us are walking around with a sleep deficit, which continues to grow when we skimp on much-needed nightly rest.
 Signs of sleep deprivation include feeling tired when you wake up, that “tired but wired” feeling at night, and energy slumps throughout the day (around 10 a.m. and 3 p.m.).
 Any of this sound familiar?

 Melatonin — the nighttime hormone that helps dictate our circadian rhythms — has a big impact on the menstrual cycle.
-In fact, supplementing melatonin may improve ovulation and fertility and treat chronic pelvic pain in endometriosis.
+In fact, supplementing melatonin may and treat chronic pelvic pain in endometriosis.

 Address your sleep debt by reducing your light at night, too.
 Use light-blocking shades or curtains, put tape over the lights on your alarm and TV, and stop using your phone and computer after 9 p.m.

 Turn on night mode/night shift on your phone and get f.lux for your computer.
 Both of these adjust the blue light to a more reddish hue.
 No kidding, it helps protect your melatonin supply.